zeldaret/botw/README.md

 Most functions tend to call several other inline functions, notably utility functions from sead; as many core sead modules have already been reversed, decompiling a function sometimes only requires recognizing those function calls: decompilation at a higher level of abstraction!

+### I only have 1.6.0.
+Can I still contribute?

+Yes, you can!
+A delta patch is provided to turn a 1.6.0 executable into 1.5.0, so if you are able to dump 1.6.0 from your console you will also be able to get 1.5.0.
+For more information, refer to the [contributing guidelines](Contributing.md).

+### Do I need to be a game dev or a C++ expert to contribute?

+No, of course not.
+You only need to be familiar with software development practices and C++, or another language with object-oriented aspects.

+While you certainly do not need to be a C++ expert, you must be familiar with basic language features and concepts like namespaces or classes.
+Otherwise, you will be unable to contribute in any efficient or meaningful way.

 ## Building

 ### Dependencies